 “Loved Savannah!
 Probably a hair more than Charleston even,” came a text from Seattle friends recently as they arrived in the Southern city for the first time.
 “So friendly!
 Great food!
 It’s all so manageable on foot.
 And there’s a bit of a gritty edge that keeps it interesting.
 Why didn’t we visit here before now?”

 SVV’s aunt, a Californian born and raised, inquired about Savannah’s appeal recently, as well, after my Facebook post soliciting recommendations returned more than 50 overly excited responses.

 “So from a Westerner, why is Savannah attracting such warm reactions?” she posed.

 Well, Aunt Kathy, pull up a chair and stay awhile.
-Once you see what all Savannah has to offer, you’ll be on the next flight out…
+Once you see what all a weekend in Savannah has to offer, you’ll be on the next flight out…

 You’ve got two options by way of lodging: one, the more hotel/inn route, as we opted for this time.
 We stayed in the Marshall House, which has a lot going for it.
 Housed in an 1851 building, it’s got all the old World charm you come to expect out of Savannah and it occupies a prime location right on Broughton Street, meaning you’re within walking distance to all the shops and many of the city’s most celebrated restaurants.

 Staying at the Marshall House comes with a lot of perks, like the daily complimentary wine hour and history talks, but I adored it for its hospitable staff and sheer convenience.